 Mindfulness is the shifting of our attention towards an inner awareness where we can begin to sense into phsysical sensations and then into emotional experience, and then even further into meaning and memory.
 This is an important skill to learn in order for therapy to be effective.

-Working as a therapist since 2003, I was a graduate of the Bay Area Somatic Psychology Counseling program with John F. Kennedy University.
+Working as a therapist since 2003, I graduated from the Somatic Psychology Counseling program with John F. Kennedy University in the Bay Area.
 It was then one of three graduate programs in the country specializing in Somatics.
 What was then cutting edge is now the standard for care in the counseling field, as the profession has come to understand the relationship between the nervous system and our emotional well being.

 Following graduate school, I entered into community mental health serving a vast array of people from all walks of life and states of wellness or discord.
 In that time, I learned to work with all ages and with just about any need.
 In 2007, I began work in private practice, further investing into skill sets that invite real change.
 Hakomi, EMDR and Internal Family Systems operate out of principles that build internal resources and empower clients through experiential discovery.

-Several years after my return to Asheville, North Carolina I was finally able to train directly with the Hakomi Institute in 2010.
+Several years after my return to Asheville, North Carolina I was able to train directly with the Hakomi Institute.
 This is a model that inspired other important contributions to the therapy field including Somatic Experiencing and Sensorimotor Psychotherapy.
 Hakomi instills principles that preserve deep respect for the client, engages mindfulness in important ways, and is a somatic model… which means that the emotional/physical experience happening in the room is one doorway into ‘what really matters’ in therapy.

 While Hakomi provides a foundation for my work, I went on to obtain certification in EMDR, a well-established treatment for trauma.
 I have training in Gestalt Therapy and Dialectical Behavior Therapy and became a practitioner of Jin Shin Jyutsu, a Japanese hands on healing modality.
 However, I found my clinical home with a model known as Internal Family Systems (IFS).
 In a most unassuming way, it integrates all I have learned as a clinician and completes the circle, so to speak, inviting definitive change.
 It is a joy to work through the IFS lens and to experience the clarity made available through the work.
 I continue to seek out learning experienced within the IFS community through advanced trainings and serving as a program assistant.